wallace-js/wallace/README.md

 );
 ```

-To make it all reactive we're going to use `watch` which returns a [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) of the provided object (arrays are objects too) which fires a callback whenever it, or any nested object, is modified:
+To make it all reactive we just need to update the `CounterList` object whenever the data is modified, which we can do like this:

 ```tsx
 import { watch } from "wallace";